Banded Corydoras (Scleromystax barbatus) Species Profile & Care Guide

 When the fish come into spawning condition, the aggression between males can heighten, causing significant damage to each other, even leading to fatal outcomes on some occasions; therefore, it is advisable to house one male with a group of females.

 The Banded Corydoras get more extensive than most Corydoras species so therefore require a bigger aquarium than usual.
 Just like other Corydoras, they have barbels that are used to find food particles in or on the substrate.

 |Scientific Name||Scleromystax barbatus|

 |Temperature||68 - 82 ℉ (20 - 27.8 ℃)|

 |GH||2 - 25|

-Origins of the Banded Corydoras
+Natural Habitat of the Banded Corydoras

 Banded Corydoras are endemic to tributaries of the Capivari, Inbomirim and the coastal Rios Guapi in south-eastern Brazil, between Santa Catarina and Rio de Janeiro in South America.
 They inhabit slow-flowing almost still coastal drainages, ponds and streams with a substrate of fine pebbles or sand often covered by mud.